bdague324/Training-model/README.md

 We are going to use the MNIST database developped by Yann LeCun.
 It is a dataset composed of 60000 examples of written numbers (from 0 to 9).
 We will have 60 examples as our test set.

-## First instance
+## First instance - Machine number 1

 This instance is used to train the model.
 We will need to:
+* install Anaconda
-* install Jupyter
+* install Jupyter (Jupyter Notebook),
-* train our model (provided)
+* train our model (provided),
-* save our model
+* save our model,
-* create a virtual environment
+* create a virtual environment.

-We will use Keras and Tensorflow.
+We will use Keras and Tensorflow 1.8.
 Once the model is trained and saved we shut our instance down.

 Herebelow the code used: